PiggyPigCute/iceberg_dibistan/README.md

 ## Step 0 - Propositions

 A proposition is a reference to Dibistan's world.
 All propositions are in a .txt file (one per line).
-At the beginning the program read the file, and save all propositions in a database.
+At the beginning, the program read the file, and save all propositions in a database.

 We can add propositions later.